eduk8s-tests/lab-tkg-aws-installer/workshop/content/installing-harbor-registry/03-carvel-kapp-controller.md

 clusterrolebinding.rbac.authorization.k8s.io/kapp-controller-cluster-role-binding created
 ```

-If you wish to monitor the rollout of the Kapp controller and wait for it to complete before continuing, you can run:
+To monitor the rollout of the Kapp controller and wait for it to complete before continuing, you can run:

 ```execute-1
 kubectl rollout status deployment.apps/kapp-controller -n vmware-system-tmc